In a Nutshell

 Calculating Runtime (The Battery Gap)

 UPS runtime is non-linear.
-Doubling the battery capacity often more than doubles the runtime at low loads but provides diminishing returns at high loads.
+Doubling the battery capacity often more than doubles the runtime at low loads but provides diminishing returns at high loads because of the internal resistance of the wiring and the inefficiency of the inverter at extreme temperatures.

-To calculate the required **Amp-Hours (Ah)** for a target runtime:
+To calculate the required **Amp-Hours (Ah)** for a target runtime (basic linear model):

 thours=Vbattery×Ah×EfficiencyLoad (Watts)t_{hours} = \frac{V_{battery} \times Ah \times \text{Efficiency}}{\text{Load (Watts)}}